-The crosscheck simulations for AI and RA configuration of low QP are still running and will be reported in the revision of this document.
+The revision of this document added results from low QP simulations.

 Introduction

 JVET-L0381 proposes 4-tap cubic and Gaussian interpolation filter selection with quantization parameter (QP) which is related to Core Experiment 3 (CE3).
 In the proposal, it was described that the proposed method makes decision on what interpolation filter uses should be selected by quantization parameter in addition to intra block sizes and intra modes.
 In contrast to the conventional decision table, the thresholds of block size to separate usage of 4-tap cubic and gaussian filters change by QP values as showin in Table-1 in JVET-L0381 contribution.